 Dropping a Course

 Q. Is withdrawing from a course the same as dropping it?

 A. No, although you must notify the registrar and your instructor when withdrawing from, as well as dropping, a course.
 You can drop a course during the first week it is offered and it will not appear on your transcript.
-But if dropping the course without replacing it causes you to lose full-time status (less than 12 semester hour credits, meaning you are not taking enough credits), you must change your status from full-time to part-time, or you must request to withdraw from that course, which will then appear on your record with a grade of W. Be aware: financial aid, housing and your insurance may be impacted by any negative change in your course-credit status.
-For more information about dropping a course refer to http://www.wcsu.edu/registrar/forms.asp.
-For more information about withdrawing from a course refer to http://www.wcsu.edu/registrar/schange.asp.
+Dropping the course without replacing it, however, may cause you to lose full-time status (less than 12 semester hour credits, meaning you are not taking enough credits).
+In that case you must change your status from full-time to part-time, or you must request to withdraw from that course, which will then appear on your record with a grade of W. Be aware: financial aid, housing, and your insurance may be impacted by any negative change in your course-credit status.
+For more information about dropping a course, refer to http://staging.www.wcsu.edu/registrar/forms.asp.
+For more information about withdrawing from a course, refer to http://staging.www.wcsu.edu/registrar/changing-your-schedule/

 Q. What if I can’t make it to the final exam?

 A. Connecticut State University System rules state that final examinations (cumulative examinations) may be given only in the time period scheduled for such tests.
 That’s a pretty unbendable rule, so make sure you don’t make unwise plans, like unchangeable plane reservations.
 Other types of tests may be given throughout the term, but that’s a call your instructor must make.

 Q. How do I compute my overall Grade Point Average?

 A. Listed below are the number values derived from your grades.
 Your grade point average is calculated based on these values and the number of credits earned.
 It’s true — the GPA you earn by graduation will follow you wherever a college degree really matters!**

 ||Fail on Pass/Fail Option

 ||Given in specified courses to permit you to